...

 This is the very first question any piano mover will ask you when you book your piano move.
-You would be surprised how many people answer: “a standard piano” or “a regular piano”.
-These are not very helpful answers to a piano mover and will most likely get you a bad piano moving quote.
-The other problem that people run into, is they use the wrong term to describe their piano.
+You would be surprised to see how many people answer “a standard piano” or “a regular piano.”
+These are not helpful answers to a piano mover and will likely get you a bad piano-moving quote.
+The other problem people run into is using the wrong term to describe their piano.

 Let’s use automobiles as an illustration here.

-Do you own a sedan, hatchback, SUV, mini-van, full size van or pickup truck?
-Each one of these descriptions have a very different meaning in the car world, the same is true in the piano world.
+Do you own a sedan, hatchback, SUV, minivan, full-size van, or pickup truck?
+Each one of these descriptions has a very different meaning in the car world, and the same is true in the piano world.

-What brand, model and size of vehicle also matters.
-Do you own a BMW, Ford, Honda, Lexus, Nissan, Toyota, etc. Do you have the base model or a decked out version?
+The brand, model and size of the vehicle also matter.
+Do you own a BMW, Ford, Honda, Lexus, Nissan, Toyota, etc?
+Do you have the base model or a decked-out version?
 There are big differences in piano weight, strength and design between different models.
 It also helps the piano mover know how important things like moving insurance may be to you.
-If you have a small, old, no name base model piano worth less then a $1000 vs a Steinway concert grand worth over $100,000.
-If the piano is a known expensive piano, you want to make sure it is insured correctly.
+If you have a small, old, no-name base model piano worth less than $1000 vs a Steinway concert grand worth over $100,000.
+If the piano is known as an expensive piano, you want to make sure it is insured correctly.
 These small details will also help the piano mover gauge your risk level on more difficult moves when you are describing your piano move.
-People that own high end pianos do not want to take unnecessary risks, while a person with an old lower value piano would be quite willing to take the risk.
+People who own high-end pianos do not want to take unnecessary risks, while a person with an old lower-value piano would be quite willing to take the risk.

 Upright Piano